FLOOD WATCH – Mattawa River watershed and its tributaries; Chippewa Creek and La Vase River in North Bay

 If you have a flood emergency, please contact your municipality.
-If you live in an unincorporated township, please contact the Ministry of Natural Resources and Forestry (MNRF) – North Bay District.
+If you live in an unincorporated township, please contact the Ministry of Natural Resources (MNR) – North Bay District.
+For Flood Messages related to the Ottawa River, please refer to the MNR North Bay District.

-A Watershed Conditions Statement – Flood Outlook is in place for the North Bay-Mattawa Conservation Authority watershed.
+A Watershed Conditions Statement – Water Safety has been remainder of the North Bay–Mattawa watershed.

 Current Conditions: